 Copyright © Marcedies Rhodes | Year Posted 2012

 O to fade!
 To pass!
 To sleep!
 To die!

-To live!
-To listen and not to speak:
+To live and to listen and not to speak;

 The thunderclap of Tawhiri raging